zhufuyi/sponge_examples/README.md

 ## Sponge Examples

 Here are some examples of using sponge to develop go projects.
 [Sponge](https://github.com/zhufuyi/sponge) is a powerful development framework that integrates `code auto generation`, `gin and grpc framework`.
-It is easy to build a complete project from development to deployment, just fill in the business logic code on the generated template code, implementation of "low-code way" development projects.
+It is provides one-stop project development (code generation, development, testing, api documentation, deployment), it greatly improves development efficiency and reduces development difficulty, develop high-quality projects with a "low code approach".

 <br>